wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-custom-connector/includes/4-build.md

 1. Take a few minutes to review the operations that were imported.

-1. Notice the orange triangle next to **Get Invoice** that indicates a warning.
+1. Notice the orange triangle next to **GetInvoice** that indicates a warning.

 1. Select the **GetInvoice** operation.